Germany joins United Nations Command

-Republic of Korea Joint Chiefs of Staff Chairman Adm.
-Kim, Myung-soo gives his remarks during the accession ceremony of the Federal Republic of Germany into the United Nations Command, Aug.
+German Defence Minister Boris Pistorius passes the flag of Germany to United Nations Command Commander Gen. Paul LaCamera, during the accession ceremony of the Federal Republic of Germany into the United Nations Command, Aug.
 2.

 |Date Taken: